tian-2024/Datasets-StableKeypoints/5-human36m/readme.md

 https://drive.google.com/file/d/1dzuIWfNBxvIFHPdB7_JLiwALYNKeZHtV/view?usp=drive_link

-## Background
+## Unalinged dataset

-Firstly, I downloaded the original Human3.6m dataset.
+download and unzip the dataset: the original Human3.6m dataset.

 The original dataset is large and it needs edu email and need check and get permission for downloading.